-How does an angry, troubled kid transform into a sailing legend with humanitarian goals?
-Just ask Matt Rutherford.
 Red Dot on the Ocean is full of surprises.
-It is truly inspiring and makes us all feel we can do more than we ever imagined.
+It is beyond inspiring, a film that makes us all feel we can do and endure more than we imagine.